 This is a toxicity that affects the nerves.
-The most common affect is called peripheral neuropathy, which causes a numbness or tingling of the hands and feet, which can get progressively worse with subsequent doses.
-You should let your healthcare provider know if you experience numbness or tingling in the hands and feet, as they may need to change the doses of your medication.
-See OncoLink's section on peripheral neuropathy for tips on dealing with this side effect.
+The most common affect is called peripheral neuropathy, which affects the nerves in the hands and feet, causing causes a numbness or tingling, often in the pattern of a stocking or glove.
+This can get progressively worse with additional doses of the medication and can lead to difficulty with balance or walking.
+In some people, the symptoms slowly resolve after the medication is stopped, but for some it never goes away completely.
+You should let your healthcare provider know if you experience numbness or tingling in the hands and feet, as they may need to adjust the doses of your medication.

-The vinca alkaloid chemotherapies are known to cause neuropathy, but vinblastine can also cause neurologic toxicity that presents as mental depression, headache, malaise, dizziness and seizures.
+The vinca alkaloid chemotherapies are known to cause neuropathy, but they can also cause neurologic toxicity that presents as mental depression, headache, malaise, dizziness and seizures.
 It can also cause toxicity of the cranial nerves, which affects the vocal cords (changes in voice), eyes (visual changes) or facial nerves (drooping of the face or mouth).
+Patients can develop severe pain in the jaw soon after the first treatment with vincristine, which is caused by the medication affecting the nerves.
 If you notice any of these problems, notify your healthcare team right away.

 Other Side Effects

-Patients can develop severe pain in the jaw soon after the first treatment with vinblastine.
-Your healthcare team can recommend a pain reliever for this problem, which will go away in time.
-Urinary retention can develop.
+Urinary retention (being unable to urinate even when you feel that you need to) can develop.
 If you notice you are unable to urinate, you should call your healthcare team right away or go to the emergency room to be evaluated.

 Some patients may experience pain in tumor-containing tissue.
 This is thought to occur due to swelling of that area during its response to treatment.